U.S. Government Bonds Strengthen on Soft Economic Data

 ADVERTISEMENT

+Analysts said the Treasury Department's refunding announcement scheduled for Wednesday was one factor initially pushing yields higher.

-Some traders are preparing for the possibility that the Treasury Department could announce plans to issue new forms of long-term debt, such as 50-year bonds, in anticipation of the Federal Reserve starting to scale back its reinvestment program, said Gennadiy Goldberg, U.S. rates strategist, at TD Securities in New York.
+Some traders are nervous that agency could announce plans to issue more long-term debt, including the inauguration of 50-year bonds, in anticipation of the Federal Reserve starting to scale back its program of reinvesting proceeds from maturing Treasury bonds into new debt, said Gennadiy Goldberg, U.S. rates strategist, at TD Securities in New York.

-That would likely put pressure on outstanding bonds with longer maturities.
-Still, others, including TD Securities, expect the Treasury Department to focus more on short-term borrowing, which would be a favorable outcome for longer-term bonds.
+That would likely pressure outstanding bonds with longer maturities.
+Still, TD Securities analysts are among those who expect that Treasury will focus more on borrowing through short-term debt, which would be good for long-term bonds.

-Data on core inflation, which excludes food and energy products, was also something of a bright spot amid the lackluster economic reports.
+Data on core inflation, which excludes food and energy products, was also something of a bright spot amid the lackluster economic reports, providing some short-lived selling pressure on bonds.

-While headline inflation fell on an annual basis, core inflation remained flat at 1.5%, a development that could make people "think that we've bottomed here," Mr. Goldberg said.
+While headline inflation fell on an annual basis, core inflation was 1.5% in June and was revised up to 1.5% in May from the earlier estimate of 1.4%.
+Though still down from 1.9% in February and below the Fed's 2% target, the two consecutive months at 1.5% could make people "think that we've bottomed here," Mr. Goldberg said.

 Write to Sam Goldfarb at sam.goldfarb@wsj.com